jab/bidict/README.rst

 Usage
 -----

-For usage documentation, please start at the :ref:`intro` and proceed from there.
+For usage documentation, please start at the Introduction and proceed from there.

 `bidict.readthedocs.io <https://bidict.readthedocs.io>`_